Redefine the Limits

 Don’t drive 120 miles an hour when the speed limit is 60.

-Stop dating that boy or girl if things are toxic, unhealthy, abusive.
+Stop dating that boy or girl if things are toxic, unhealthy, or abusive.

-But the bad limits, redefine them.
-Get creative.
-Use them as ways to develop your gifts and talents.
+But for the bad limits, redefine them.
+Use them creatively to develop your gifts and talents.

-You love to paint, but others are saying stop?
+You love to paint, but others are telling you to stop?
 Do it more.
 Do it in your free time.
 Shut off the phone and paint.
 Find every second of the day you can without ignoring your family or life, and paint.

 Do you love to draw or skate?
 Go for it.
 Make it your own.
 Don’t let the negative Nellies in life keep you from expressing yourself in a positive, good, true, and beautiful way.